Post-doctoral party, “karonkka”, at Botta

 Seating The inviter usually draws up the seating plan for a Karonkka, which is either a full or semi-placed one.
 Full seating means each guest is assigned a seat and a name card.
 In a semi-placed seating arrangement, the guests are assigned seats by table.
 It is also possible to combine the placings so that only the main table has designated seats and the other tables are only placed by table.
 The main person of the day is the doctoral candidate, but the actual guest of honour at the karonka is the opponent.
 The guest of honour is seated at the table to the right of the doctoral candidate.
 If there have been two opponents, they are placed on either side of the doctoral candidate.
 The following seating order is that of the custos: to the left or opposite the doctoral candidate.
 After them come the other guests, usually in order of academic merit.

-Serving and programm Before the meal, the doctoral candidate will briefly welcome the guests and explain the evening.
+Serving and programming.
+Before the meal, the doctoral candidate will briefly welcome the guests and explain the evening.
 The doctoral candidate will provide food, drink, and possibly a programme at the venue.
 Dinner can either be served at tables or from the banquet buffet.
 See the menu options.
 Usually, the doctoral candidate will provide at least appetisers, drinks, and possibly a digestive, but the amount of drink provided is at the honoured’s discretion.

-Speeches The time for speeches is only after the main course, before dessert and coffee.
+Speeches: The time for speeches is only after the main course, before dessert and coffee.
 The first doctoral candidate will thank the opponent(s), the custos, the supervisor and others who contributed to the work.
-The relatives are only mentioned at the end of the speech if wanted.
+The relatives are only mentioned at the end of the speech if needed.
 The other persons present then speak in the order in which the doctoral candidate mentioned them in their speech.
 It is advisable to keep speeches short, as responding to each speech with a speech of equal length is traditional.